SC-Block: Supervised Contrastive Blocking within Entity Resolution Pipelines: Blocking-only Evaluation

 \section{Blocking-only Evaluation}

-In this section, we evaluate SC-Block for blocking by analysing the generated candidate sets of SC-Block to the candidate sets of eight state-of-the-art blockers.
-The eight blockers to which SC-Block is benchmarked are introduced in Section \ref{sub-sec:baseline_blockers}.
-Before diving into the analysis of the blockers, we introduce in Section \ref{sub-sec:implementation} how the blockers are implemented and in Section \ref{sub-sec:train_nn_blockers} we describe how the blockers requiring training are trained.
-In Section \ref{sub-sec:fix_nearest_neighbours} we analyze all nearest neighbour blockers with a fixed $k=5$ to generally derive conclusions regarding pairs completeness and pairs quality of the generated candidate sets.
-In Section \ref{sub-sec:variable_nearest_neighbours} we optimize the k of the nearest neighbour blockers such that the pairs completeness of the candidate sets is close to 1.
-This optimization is necessary because the entity matching pipeline's F1 score should not be affected by missed pairs during blocking.
+We first evaluate SC-Block by analyzing the generated candidate sets of SC-Block against the candidate sets of eight state-of-the-art blockers, which are introduced in Section \ref{sub-sec:baseline_blockers}.
+Details about the implementation of all blockers are given in Section \ref{sub-sec:implementation}.
+In Section \ref{sub-sec:fix_nearest_neighbours} we analyze all nearest neighbour blockers with a fixed $k=5$ to derive general conclusions regarding recall and precision of the generated candidate sets.
+In Section \ref{sub-sec:variable_nearest_neighbours} we tune the k of the nearest neighbour blockers such that the number of missed matching pairs is minimized.